void-linux/void-docs/src/installation/guides/zfs.md

 # ZFS On Root

-This installation guide assumes that an already existing Full Void Linux Install is available.
+This installation guide assumes that an already existing Full Void Linux install is available.
 Not just a Live USB.

-If an existing Void Install does not exist please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) then continue along with this guide.
+If an existing Void install does not exist please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) then continue along with this guide.

-> **Note**:
->
-> All commands in this guide are utilizing the
-> [BASH(1)](https://man.voidlinux.org/bash) shell.
-Other shells may be used, but
-> results may vary.

 ## Setup